Enhancing Community Safety by Reducing Tree Risk in Underserved Areas

 • Has a certified arborist on staff (preferably the person evaluating the tree).

 • Holds General Liability Insurance as well as Worker’s Compensation insurance for employees who will be working on the property.
+Certificate of Insurance listing the property address must be included with application.

 • Maintains a current and valid business license in the state of Georgia.